This directory contains most tests for gorelease. Each test runs gorelease (the

 version: specified together with

-mod. sets the version to retreive from the test proxy.
+mod, it sets the version to retrieve from the test proxy.
+See more information below.

 base: the value of the